DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Experiments

 The results of compared methods are shown in Table \ref{tab_Results}.
 Here, \textit{PLCC1} represents the PLCC metric on the Test-1 set, so on and so forth, \textit{PLCC-avr} represents the average of PLCC metrics on all the three test sets, and \textit{avr} represents the final average of \textit{PLCC-avr} and \textit{SRCC-avr}.

-In the group of hand-crafted feature based methods, VQA methods (i.e. TLVQM, V-BLIINDS, and VIDEVAL) surpass IQA methods (i.e. BRISQUE, GM-LOG, and HIGRADE), implying the effectiveness of motion features in deepfake video realism assessment.
+In the group of hand-crafted feature based methods, VQA methods (i.e. TLVQM, V-BLIINDS, and VIDEVAL) surpass IQA methods (i.e. BRISQUE, GM-LOG, and HIGRADE), implying the effectiveness of motion features in deepfake video photorealism assessment.
 VIDEVAL achieves the best performance in this group, benefiting from its ensembled features and the feature selection process that makes it more adapted on the DREAM task.

 For the group of deep feature based methods, the performance is affected by the pre-training tasks.
 The ResNet50 feature is for general object recognition, the VGG-face feature is for facial identity recogntion, and they both obtain results that are no better than hand-crafted feature based methods.
 On the contrary, the DFGC1st feature, which is originally trained for deepfake detection, achieves far better result, and it is even better than VIDEVAL.
-This may be attributed to the closer internal relation between deepfake detection and deepfake realism assessment.
+This may be attributed to the closer internal relation between deepfake detection and deepfake photorealism assessment.
 Although the two tasks are distinct, they may have overlap in focusing on subtle micro characteristics of facial videos.

-Then, in the group of fine-tuning based methods, both UNILJ and OPDAI surpass the deep feature based method DFGC1st, and they respectively achieves the third and second best overall performance in all evaluated methods.
+In the group of fine-tuning based methods, both UNILJ and OPDAI surpass the deep feature based method DFGC1st, and they respectively achieves the third and second best overall performance in all evaluated methods.
 Notably, the OPDAI method achieves average result of 0.782±0.056, which is 10 points higher than the DFGC1st performance.
 Their results verify the importance of proper fine-tuning for the DREAM task.
 More ablation study on these fine-tuning based methods are conducted in Subsection \ref{subsec_ablation} to show the main components leading to their effectiveness.
+As for the spatial-temporal methods Patch-VQ and Fast-VQA, although they explicitly model the temporal information, their performance did not surpass the DFGC1st method, implying the importance of using more relevant pretraining dataset.